binaryphile/www.minimak.org/pages/index.md

 ---
 title: Home
 description:
-index: true
+header: true
 ---

 ### Minimum Effort, Maximum Efficiency ###

-MiniMak is a keyboard layout developed with the goal of being *the easiest to learn* while maintaining *the best efficiency*.
+MiniMak is a keyboard layout with the goal of being *the easiest to learn* while maintaining *the best efficiency*.